Like Dandelion Dust: Plot

-Seven years later, Rip is released from prison.
-Rip has changed; he is now sober and has taken anger management courses.
-When Rip suggests starting a family, Wendy feels forced to reveal that she gave birth to their son while he was in prison but gave the baby up for adoption to the Campbells who live in Florida.
-Rip immediately wants custody of his son, and has a right to do so because Wendy forged his signature on the adoption papers.
+Seven years later, Rip is released.
+He has changed; he is now sober and has taken anger management courses.
+When Rip suggests starting a family, Wendy reveals that she gave birth to their son while he was in prison but gave the baby up for adoption to the Campbells who live in Florida.
+Rip immediately wants custody of his son, and has a right to do so as Wendy forged his signature on the adoption papers.

 Jack and Molly Campbell have enjoyed an idyllic life with Joey, Wendy and Rip's son.
-When a judge upholds Rip and Wendy's claim, Molly and Jack are distraught.
+When a judge upholds Rip and Wendy's claim, the Campbells are distraught.
 Joey's first visit with Wendy and Rip goes exceptionally well.

 As a last resort, Jack travels to Ohio and offers Rip money in exchange for Joey.
-Rip refuses, and gets in a physical altercation with Jack.
+He refuses, and gets in a physical altercation with him.
 Since this confrontation, Rip starts drinking again due to stress.
 On the next visit when Joey refuses to take a shower, Rip is at first patient but eventually loses his temper.
-He roughly puts Joey in the shower, and unintentionally leaves a bruise on Joey's arm.
+He roughly forces Joey into the shower, unintentionally leaving a bruise on his arm.

 Before Joey leaves, Wendy tells him about making a wish by blowing on a dandelion.
-Once he is gone, Wendy tells Rip that she arranged for Joey to spend an extra week with Jack and Molly.
-This upsets Rip and he seriously assaults Wendy.
+Once he is gone, she tells Rip that she arranged for Joey to spend an extra week with Jack and Molly.
+This upsets him and he seriously assaults Wendy.

 When Joey returns home, he shows his bruise to Jack and Molly and tells them what happened.
-Molly convinces Jack they should flee the country with Joey.
+Molly convinces Jack they should flee the country with the boy.
 They join a church mission trip to Haiti, with Molly's sister and her husband.
 Jack has arranged for the three of them to fly out to another country.

 However, Molly's sister is suspicious and calls Allyson Bower, the child services agent in charge of Joey's case.
-The Campbells are returned to the US where they meet with Allyson Bower and Wendy.
+The Campbells are returned to the US where they meet with the caseworker and Wendy.
 A regretful Rip agrees to receive help and guidance for his alcoholism and anger problems in the hope of becoming a better man.

 Wendy tells the Campbells that Rip never meant to hurt Joey, but that he is not ready to be a father.
 Jack apologizes to her for trying to bribe Rip.
-Ultimately, Wendy agrees to hand Joey over to them permanently and signs a revised adoption paper with Rip's signature.
+Ultimately, she agrees to hand the boy over to them permanently and signs a revised adoption paper with Rip's signature.
 As Wendy bids Joey goodbye, she expresses her hopes that she and Rip can have a relationship with him when he grows older.